chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 	   ... final sharpening

 * ``subsection surface tension force``: Surface tension is the tendency of a liquid to maintain the minimum possible surface area.
-This subsection defines parameters to ensure an accurate interface between the two phases, used when at least one phase is liquid. ``subsection marangoni effect`` in the ``subsection surface tension force`` enables the calculation of Marangoni effect (thermocapillary effect) in simulations where the surface tension gradient (:math:`\frac{\partial \sigma}{\partial \T}`) is not equal to zero.
+This subsection defines parameters to ensure an accurate interface between the two phases, used when at least one phase is liquid.

   * ``enable``: controls if ``surface tension force`` is considered.
   * ``verbosity``: enables the display of the output from the surface tension force calculations.
 Choices are: ``quiet`` (default, no output) and ``verbose``.